michaeladamstrickland/Convexa/frontend/src/components/skiptrace/README.md

 # Skip Trace UI Components

-This directory contains the UI components for the skip trace feature in LeadFlow AI.
-These components allow users to run single and bulk traces, see confidence-ranked results, stay compliant, and track cost without leaving LeadFlow.
+This directory contains the UI components for the skip trace feature in Convexa AI.
+These components allow users to run single and bulk traces, see confidence-ranked results, stay compliant, and track cost without leaving Convexa.

 ## Components Overview